NEXT ON OUR SCOUTING REPORTS IS JA’MARR CHASE. CHECK OUT SOME OF OUR PREVIOUS SCOUTING REPORTS BELOW.

 It’s something that is easily fixed and won’t affect his ability to make plays in the NFL.
 He makes up for these drops with the plays he makes from nothing.

 Chase is the best receiver in this draft class, as a result, he will be looking over his shoulder with the 2021 receiver class being so deep.
 He is a first round receiver; just where in the first round will depend on draft order and need.

 He has everything you want in a playmaking receiver out of college, and is as close to a sure thing, at the receiver position, you will see from college prospects.
 There have been some noticeable busts from teams drafting receivers in the first round, but Ja’Marr Chase is unlikely to be one of them.

-Draft projection: Top of the 1st Round
+Draft projection: 1st Round

 Feature Image: Derick E. Hingle/CBSSports